vpro/motu/resources/bios/Miguel_Nicolelis.md

-Creating an organic computer and a brain net by connecting human brains
+Connects human brains making an organic computer and a brain net